Glossary Sales Productivity

 • Document generation

-A huge part of sales productivity (or lack thereof) is the amount of time reps spend on manual, repetitive tasks.
-By streamlining these processes with automation, companies can free up their reps’ time and allow them to focus on more meaningful and higher-impact activities that bring in revenue.
+A significant part of sales productivity (or lack thereof) is the time reps spend on manual, repetitive tasks.
+By streamlining these processes with automation, companies can free up their reps’ time and enable them to focus on more meaningful, higher-impact activities that drive revenue.

-Sales professionals should spend their time focusing on the human element of sales: building relationships with customers, understanding their needs, and crafting tailored solutions.
+Sales professionals should focus on the human element of sales: building relationships with customers, understanding their needs, and crafting tailored solutions.

 Leverage Technology

-• Customer relationship management (CRM) software to track customer data, sales activities and performance.
+• Customer Relationship Management (CRM) software to centralize customer data and track sales activities.

 Automate Sales Workflows